 MindDoc, previously called MoodPath, is a CBT app that can help you manage symptoms of anxiety and depression.
 It can also help with sleep disorders, eating disorders, postpartum depression, and phobias.
 There is a 10-question assessment you can take up to three times a day.
 Based on your assessment scores, you are directed to learning modules specifically recommended to help manage your feelings.

 An interesting feature of the MindDoc app is the “Treatment” hub.
-You can sign up for therapy, but it is provided by BetterHelp.
+You can sign up for therapy, which is provided by BetterHelp.
 It is unclear at this time whether MindDoc shares your information with the therapists on BetterHelp.
 To learn more about how therapy subscriptions with BetterHelp work, you can read all about it in our detailed BetterHelp review.

 MindDoc’s daily assessments were helpful in directing me to the learning modules I needed at that moment.
 Everything in the app was clearly labeled and very easy to find.

-Happify is a CBT app that features learning tracks, games, journals, and some meditations to help you improve your everyday wellness.
+Happify is a CBT therapy app that features learning tracks, games, journals, and some meditations to help you improve your everyday wellness.
 It is a great app for people who are brand new to CBT skills.

 Pros & Cons